On the number of principal ideals in d-tonal partition monoids: Connection to -tonal partition monoid

-At the same time, the form of the canonical element immediately implies that it is obtained from the identity element using the unification procedure described in the previous paragraph, followed by splitting of $d$-element parts contained in $\underline{n}$ or $\underline{n}'$.
+At the same time, the form of the canonical element immediately implies that it is obtained from the identity element using the unification procedure described in the previous paragraph, followed by splitting off $d$-element parts contained in $\underline{n}$ or $\underline{n}'$ (note that the latter parts do not affect the value of $\Psi$ by definition).
 This implies that $\Psi$ takes values inside $I(n\mathbf{e}(1))$ and completes the proof. \end{proof}

-\begin{corollary} For each $\sigma\in \mathcal{P}_d(\mathbf{n})$ there is a unique canonical $\pi\in \mathcal{P}_d(\mathbf{n})$ such that $\sigma\mathcal{J}\pi$. \end{corollary}
+\begin{corollary} For each $\sigma\in \mathcal{P}_d(\mathbf{n})$, there is a unique canonical $\pi\in \mathcal{P}_d(\mathbf{n})$ such that $\sigma\mathcal{J}\pi$. \end{corollary}

 \begin{proof} Taking into account Proposition~\ref{prop32}, the claim follows from the observation that different canonical elements are sent by $\Psi$ to different elements in $I(n\mathbf{e}(1))$. \end{proof}